 Living in the present is a goal most people have tried to re-commit to, but it’s a lot easier said than done.
 Most of us spend a lot of our time reflecting on the past (the good and the bad) and planning or worrying about the future.
 The ability to stay in the present moment is rare, and it takes a lifetime of practice.

 Rare are the times we’re truly aware of the awesome moments as they unfold.
 It’s why most people say their wedding day and other major events “fly by.”
 Fortunately, for some events, we know how important it is to have photographs and videos.
-Hence the massive wedding industry advertisements.
+Hence the massive wedding industry promotions.
 It’s great to preserve those memories, but they’re still in the past.

 How can we actually stay in the present moment on a daily basis?